suriyahgit/CameraTrapChallenge/README.md

 ## Project

-Using analytical and machine learning algorthms for animal detection from terrestrial remote sensing CameraTrap data of a National Park.
+Using analytical and machine learning algorithms for animal detection from terrestrial remote sensing CameraTrap data of a National Park.